dcardosomr-cmd/Credit-Risk-Customer-Behavior-Revenue-Analysis-Fintech/README.md

 Ranked by expected business impact:

 ### Priority 1: Audit the Credit Scoring Model
 The uniform 5% default rate across all score bands is the most strategically significant finding.
-If confirmed, it means the business is denying 47% of applicants in the <600 band for no material risk reduction.
+It means the business is denying 47% of applicants in the <600 band for no material risk reduction.
 Fixing this could unlock substantial revenue.

 ### Priority 2: Fix the Conversion Funnel
 Only 19.5% of app opens convert to confirmed orders.
 The view-product to add-to-cart step loses 43% of users.
-Improving this single step by even 10 percentage points could yield a ~20% increase in confirmed orders.
+Improving this single step by even 10 percentage points could yield a 20% increase in confirmed orders.

 ### Priority 3: Create Real Account Tier Differentiation
 Premium and enterprise accounts produce identical LTV to free accounts.
 Redesign benefits around tangible credit advantages: lower rates, higher limits, or priority approval.